Care of lacerations

 Many other wounds can be closed after several days (delayed primary closure).
 Delayed primary closure is appropriate for wounds too old for primary closure, particularly if signs of infection have begun to appear, and for wounds of any age with significant contamination, particularly if organic debris is involved.
 The threshold for using delayed primary closure is lowered for patients with risk factors for poor healing.

 At initial presentation, anesthesia, exploration, and debridement are done at least as thoroughly as for other wounds, but the wound is loosely packed with moist saline-soaked gauze.
 The dressing is changed at least daily and evaluated for closure after 3 to 5 days.
 If there are no signs of infection, the laceration is closed by standard techniques.
-Loosely closing such wounds initially may be ineffective and inappropriate because the wound edges nonetheless typically seal shut within 12 to 24 h.
+Loosely closing such wounds initially may be ineffective and inappropriate because the wound edges nonetheless typically seal shut within 12 to 24 hours.

 Some wounds should not be closed.
 These wounds include the following: